danbulant/dotfiles/README.md

 ### Other

 ctrl+alt 1/2 is passed on to OBS as a global shortcut.
 You may want to change this, but it can also serve as an example of a global shortcut.
+Of note, obs isn't installed - nixos tries to build it manually for some reason.
+I use comma to one-time-install obs (`, obs`).